Southern Africa Tour

 After breakfast drive to Kruger National Park via 16 mile long Blyde Canyon.
 Arrive and check in at the Protea Kruger Gate hotel.

-Day 12Full day Game Drives in Kruger National Park
+Day 11Full day Game Drives in Kruger National Park

 Before sunrise, get ready for morning Game drive inside Kruger National Park with coffee, tea, cookies etc and to meet your local Ranger.
 This Ranger in his 4 x 4 jeep will take you inside the Kruger National park to catch a glimpse of wild life such as lion, elephant, giraffe, or zebra in their natural habitat.
 Return to your hotel for breakfast and to relax at the lodge.
 In the afternoon, after lunch at the lodge, the Game drive will continue and if you are lucky you may see the BIG FIVE or even Cheetah.
 After the safari return to your lodge.

-Day 13Kruger National Park - Johannesburg - New York
+Day 12Kruger National Park - Johannesburg – Onward Destination

-After early breakfast, drive to Johannesburg airport for your flight to New York.
+After early breakfast, drive to Johannesburg airport for your onward flight abroad.